eSACP/STT/README.md

-# STT
+# Spatial temperature trend estimation with SPDE-INLA

-Spatial temperature trend estimation with SPDE-INLA
+Example of spatial trend analysis of gridded temperature data using SPDE-INLA and excrusions sets.